sumerman/AkkaRaceSample/README.md

 AkkaRaceSample
 ==============

-A sample app that demonstrates an utmost importance of the become + Stash approach in some cases.
+A sample app that demonstrates the utmost importance of the become + Stash approach in some cases.

 ## Disclaimer

-I'm neither scala nor akka developer and this code was written solely to support my point in a [discussion (in russian)](http://eax.me/akka-deadlock/#comment-1701021163).
+I'm neither scala nor akka developer and this code was written solely to support my point in a [discussion (in Russian)](http://eax.me/akka-deadlock/#comment-1701021163).

 ## Background
 In a nutshell, the author of the blog has claimed two things: